Last Updated: October 23, 2020

 YOU EXPRESSLY ACKNOWLEDGE AND AGREE THAT THE SERVICES ARE PROVIDED ON AN “AS IS” AND “AS AVAILABLE” BASIS AND THAT YOUR USE OF THE SERVICES ARE AT YOUR OWN DISCRETION AND SOLE RISK.
 SU AND ITS OFFICERS, DIRECTORS, EMPLOYEES, AGENTS, PARTNERS, CONTRACTORS, AND LICENSORS (COLLECTIVELY, THE “SU AFFILIATES”) EXPRESSLY DISCLAIM ALL WARRANTIES OF ANY KIND, WHETHER EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, AND NON-INFRINGEMENT.
 TO THE EXTENT ANY WARRANTY EXISTS UNDER LAW THAT CANNOT BE DISCLAIMED, SU SHALL BE SOLELY RESPONSIBLE FOR SUCH WARRANTY.

 TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, IN NO EVENT WILL SU OR ITS LICENSORS BE LIABLE FOR PERSONAL INJURY, OR FOR INCIDENTAL, CONSEQUENTIAL, PUNITIVE, SPECIAL OR INDIRECT DAMAGES OR FOR LOST PROFITS, LOST INCOME OR REVENUE, LOSS OF USE, LOSS OF DATA, LOSS OF BUSINESS OPPORTUNITY, COST OF SUBSTITUTE GOODS, OR BUSINESS INTERRUPTION, WHETHER OR NOT SU WAS AWARE OF OR SHOULD HAVE BEEN AWARE OF THE POSSIBILITY OF THESE DAMAGES AND EVEN IF SUCH DAMAGES WERE FORESEEABLE.
-IN NO EVENT SHALL SU OR ITS LICENSORS’ TOTAL LIABILITY TO YOU UNDER THESE TERMS FOR ALL DAMAGES (OTHER THAN AS MAY BE REQUIRED BY APPLICABLE LAW IN CASES INVOLVING PERSONAL INJURY) EXCEED THE AMOUNT OF U.S. TWENTY DOLLARS (USD$20.00).
+IN NO EVENT SHALL SU OR ITS LICENSORS’ TOTAL LIABILITY TO YOU UNDER THESE TERMS FOR ALL DAMAGES (OTHER THAN AS MAY BE REQUIRED BY APPLICABLE LAW IN CASES INVOLVING PERSONAL INJURY) EXCEED THE AMOUNTS PAID BY YOU FOR THE SERVICES IN THE SIX MONTHS PRECEDING THE CLAIM OR $20, WHICHEVER IS GREATER.

 IN ADDITION, SU, THE SU AFFILIATES, AND SU’S LICENSORS DISCLAIM ANY AND ALL LIABILITY FOR THE ACTS, OMISSIONS, AND CONDUCT OF ANY THIRD PARTIES IN CONNECTION WITH OR RELATED TO YOUR USE OF THE SERVICES.
 YOUR SOLE REMEDY AGAINST SU, THE SU AFFILIATES, AND SU’S LICENSORS FOR DISSATISFACTION WITH THE SERVICES IS TO STOP USING THE SERVICES.